sandhya-nayak/Code-Pattern-Documents/patternTemplate.md

   <img src="https://user-images.githubusercontent.com/8854447/71943978-65ba9600-3190-11ea-8131-31efc0db87a7.jpg">
 </p>

-1. The Blockchain Operator sets up the IBM Blockchain Platform 2.0 service.
+1. The Blockchain Operator sets up the IBM Blockchain Platform service.
-2. The IBM Blockchain Platform 2.0 service creates a Hyperledger Fabric network on an IBM Kubernetes Service, and the Blockchain Operator installs and instantiates the smart contract on the network.
+2. The IBM Blockchain Platform service creates a Hyperledger Fabric network on an IBM Kubernetes Service, and the Blockchain Operator installs and instantiates the smart contract on the network.
-3. The Node.js application server uses the Fabric SDK to interact with the deployed network on IBM Blockchain Platform 2.0, IBM Cloud Object Storage instance and the Mailtrap Server (fake SMTP testing server) and creates APIs for a web client.
+3. The Node.js application server uses the Fabric SDK to interact with the deployed network on IBM Blockchain Platform, IBM Cloud Object Storage instance and the Mailtrap Server (fake SMTP testing server) and creates APIs for a web client.
 4. The Vue.js client uses the Node.js application API to interact with the network.
 5. The User interacts with the Vue.js web interface to interact with the digital asset management application.